 These futuristic projections need to be tempered with reality.
-At present the UK Diamond Light Source is storing approximately 200 terabytes in 88m files, increasing to a petayte by 2014 [48].
-For these facilities, it is often the number of files, which is a challenge rather than the total data volume.
+At present the UK Diamond Light Source is storing approximately 200 terabytes in 88m files, increasing to a petabyte by 2014 [48].
+For these facilities, it is often the number of files which is a challenge, rather than the total data volume.

 4.3 Neutron Scattering and the Long Tail